 Note: An active blue green algae bloom was confirmed June 29 at Herrick Lake.
 Keep kids and dogs out of the water.
-This can make pets (especially dogs), children and people with weak immune systems sick if they ingest or inhale water that has algae present.
+This can make pets, children and people with weak immune systems sick if they ingest or inhale water that has algae present.

 ● Don’t touch the algae

 ● Keep pets away from the water, too.

 ● Wash your skin (or your pet's fur) thoroughly as soon as possible if contact is made.